Transmission Amplitude through a Coulomb blockaded Majorana Wire: Model

 in the Hartree approximation, which yields $E_c(N_0-1)-eV_g$ for the expectation value of the expression in brackets in case of a hole-like co-tunneling process, and $E_cN_0-eV_g$ for an electron-like process.
 Here, $E_c$ is the charging energy needed to add an electron to the dot, which is proportional to the inverse of the wire length, and $V_g$ is the gate voltage.
 Coupling between dot and leads is described by the tunneling Hamiltonian

-where the couplings $t_{\alpha j \sigma} = t_0\int{\rm d} y\,\Psi_{\alpha,\sigma}(y)\,\varphi_j(y) $ are approximated as the overlap integral between a decaying wave $\Psi_{\alpha,\sigma}$ from lead $\alpha$ and the eigenfunction $\varphi_j$ of the Hamiltonian $H_{\rm wire}$ for $\Delta=0$ \citep{Supplement}.
-This approximation is relaxed in the last section where we use a microscopic model to compute the couplings.
-In the topological regime, the weight of wave function $\Psi_{\alpha\up}$ dominates over $\Psi_{\alpha\down}$, such that the tunneling barrier effectively filters one spin direction \citep{Vuik.2019,Supplement}.
+where the couplings $t_{\alpha j \sigma} = t_0\int{\rm d} y\,\Psi_{\alpha,\sigma}(y)\,\varphi_j(y) $ are approximated as the overlap integral between a decaying wave $\Psi_{\alpha,\sigma}$ from lead $\alpha$ and the eigenfunction $\varphi_j$ of the Hamiltonian $H_{\rm wire}$ for $\Delta=0$ (see appendix).
+This approximation is relaxed later where we use a microscopic model to compute the couplings.
+In the topological regime, the weight of wave function $\Psi_{\alpha\up}$ dominates over $\Psi_{\alpha\down}$, such that the tunneling barrier effectively filters one spin direction \citep{Vuik.2019}.
 In the first part, we therefore focus on the transmission amplitude for spin-up electrons $|T_{\up\up}|$.
-From the Hamiltonians Eq.~\eqref{Eq:Hwire}, \eqref{Eq:charging}, \eqref{Eq:tunneling} we determine the energies ${\varepsilon}_{j}^{e(h)}(N_0,\{n_i\})$ and couplings ${\lambda}^{e(h)}_{\alpha j \sigma}(N_0,\{n_i\})$ of lead $\alpha$ by numerically solving the BdG equation, combined with analytical arguments for the spatial parity of wave functions \citep{Supplement}.
+From the Hamiltonians Eq.~\eqref{Eq:Hwire}, \eqref{Eq:charging}, \eqref{Eq:tunneling} we determine the energies ${\varepsilon}_{j}^{e(h)}(N_0,\{n_i\})$ and couplings ${\lambda}^{e(h)}_{\alpha j \sigma}(N_0,\{n_i\})$ of lead $\alpha$ by numerically solving the BdG equation, combined with analytical arguments for the spatial parity of wave functions (see appendix).
 We take into account the particle-hole redundancy in the solutions of the BdG equation by including only the eigenstates with positive energy \citep{Li.2020}.
 The quantum dot contains an integer number $N_0$ of electrons.
 On the other hand, the particle number in the wire $N_w$ is fractional in general.
 We therefore describe the proximity effect using a mean-field superconductivity term in the wire Hamiltonian, but distinguish $N_0$ from $N_w$ \citep{Drukier.2018}.

 The chemical potential $\mu$ is self-consistently determined such that the expectation value of the number of particles in the wire is given by $N_w$, but we take into account the total number of particles in the dot $N_0$ when we determine the charging contribution to the effective single particle energies.
 When varying the gate voltage one observes a conductance resonance whenever a level crosses the Fermi level.
 We increase $N_0$ by one after each such resonance.
 However, it is assumed that only a charge $\Delta N_w \ll 1$ is added to the wire.